 Kirk Bovill as Donald Sterling

 The now-infamous former owner of the L.A.
 Clippers will be played by Bovill (Just Mercy, McKay's Vice).
-In the 1980s, he was known for his vast L.A. real-estate holdings and stingy management of the Clippers.
+In the 1980s, he was known for his vast L.A. real estate holdings and stingy management of the Clippers.
 Reminiscent of another famous '80s Donald, Sterling pursues the trappings of fame but lacks tact, empathy and grace.
-Bovill is repped by DPN Talent and Bullett Management.
+Bovill is repped by Clear Talent Group and Armada Partners.

 Delante Desouza as Michael Cooper